|

 • college students if you are a TA for a University course

-If there are teachers who would like a tutor to help them prepare learning experiences for students in elementary, middle and high schools.
+There are always teachers, after-school programs, or other educational organizations who would like a tutor to help them prepare learning experiences for students in elementary, middle and high schools.

 • You might be a resource person for a teacher and count those hours as tutoring others.

-Tutoring in Schools, Educ, 497I students do 20 hours throughout the semester of self-tutoring, a regularly scheduled weekly experience.
+Education 457 students invest 20 hours throughout the semester in self-tutoring, a regularly scheduled weekly learning experience.

-Leadership in Multicultural Tutoring, Educ 597I, does 10 hrs. of self-tutoring.
+Leadership in Multicultural Tutoring, Education 557, students do 10 hrs. of self-tutoring in the semester.

-What will you learn?
-Coding, yoga, juggling, skateboarding, math, poetry writing, baking, playing guitar, ukulele, or piano, knitting, crocheting, painting, drawing, playing digital games, exercise programs, calligraphy, basketball, golf, mixing or writing music.
+Coding, yoga, juggling, skateboarding, math, poetry writing, baking, playing guitar, ukulele, or piano, knitting, crocheting, painting, drawing, playing digital games, exercise programs, calligraphy, basketball, golf, mixing or writing music, speaking a new language.

-Learn more at Self Tutoring Ideas and Resources wiki page.
+See wiki page Self Tutoring Ideas and Resources .

-Each week ASSIGNMENTS are submitted BEFORE our 4pm class.
+ASSIGNMENTS are completed each TUESDAY BEFORE our 4pm class begins.

 • Reading short articles and text on the wiki page of the week;